Table of Contents

 Compare a weak objective with a strong professional summary.

-Objective: I am a hard-working individual looking for an Engineering Intern position where I can learn new things and advance my career.
+Objective: I am a hard-working student looking for an internship where I can learn and grow.

 Quick Tips